AlphaBravoCompany/ab-training-labs/container-bootcamp/section-3-labs/README.md

 `docker tag mycontainerimage:latest localhost:5000/mycontainerimage:latest`

-Check to see that even though the tags are different, the image ids are the same `a33846438f76`.
+Run `docker image ls` to check to see that even though the tags are different, the image ids are the same `a33846438f76`.
 (NOTE: Your IDs may be different from the ones shown in the example, but the same as each other.)

 ![Image IDs are the same](./images/container-images.png)